 too, going for

-In this Astro JS non-HTML routes post, we have taken a look at serving files or resources from API routes.
+In this Astro JS non-HTML routes post, we have had a look at serving files or resources from API routes.
 In particular, we saw:

 - how to serve PDFs and JSON data from static file routes,